skwp/dotfiles/README.md

 ### Adding your own ZSH theme

-If you want to add your own zsh theme, you can place it into ~/.zsh.prompts and it will automatically be picked up by the prompt loader.
+If you want to add your own zsh theme, you can place it in `~/.zsh.prompts` and it will automatically be picked up by the prompt loader.

 Make sure you follow the naming convention of `prompt_[name]_setup`